dhis2/developer-portal/docs/guides/apphub-guidelines.md

 ### App Icon

 All apps submitted to the App Hub should have a unique app icon.
 App icons are shown in the apps menu and help users to quickly navigate around DHIS2.

+> See [how App Icons can be included](https://platform.dhis2.nu/#/usage/app-icon) in your application using the [App Platform](https://platform.dhis2.nu/#/)

 Keep the following guidelines in mind when creating an app icon: